-The complete care of the hand involves specialized techniques in orthopaedic, plastic, neurologic, arthroscopic, and microvascular surgery.
+The complete care of the hand involves specialized techniques in orthopedic, plastic, neurologic, arthroscopic, and microvascular surgery.
 Hand surgeons may treat patients from all demographics – from infants to the elderly.

 Many hand surgeons are also trained in treating conditions of the forearm, elbow and shoulder.
 In order to optimize rehabilitation after an injury or surgery, hand surgeons work closely with therapists for rehabilitation.